Overview of Scrum Method

-The scrum master is a facilitator of the team, he is an expert in agile methodologies and works in accordance with the principles.
+The scrum master is a facilitator of the team; he is an expert in agile methodologies and works in accordance with the principles.
 The scrum master manages the information collaboration within the different departments in a project team.
 Any changes in the project stage will be quickly brought in by the scrum master.
-The scrum master will have the responsibility of providing high yield and to make sure everything falls in the right place using the scrum values and principles.
+The scrum master will have the responsibility of providing high yield and making sure everything falls in the right place using the scrum values and principles.

 Events of Scrum Method

-There are four events which occur during each sprint:
+There are four events that occur during each sprint:

 It’s the first event in the sprint.
-The team is involved in the backlog work that they should work during sprints.
+The team is involved in the backlog work that they should work on during sprints.
 The Team decides what to work on for the current period.
-The team consists of a Scrum Master, the developer’s team and the product owner.
+The team consists of a Scrum Master, the developer’s team, and the product owner.
 This planning stage takes place on the first day of the sprint.
-Only after the completion of previous sprint review and retrospection, the next new sprint is taken place.
-Based on the previous sprint discussion, new sprint planning is considered.
+Only after the completion of the previous sprint review and retrospection, the next newsprint is taken place.
+Based on the previous sprint discussion, newsprint planning is considered.
 The goals are decided using the questionnaire on the scope and plan how to deliver accordingly.

 The scrum team meets for a quick 15 minutes every day of the Sprint to inspect progress and decide what to work on for the next 24 hours.
 The daily scrum is held every day in sprints.
 The intention here is to create a planned work for an effective understanding of what is going right now, how and when we can reach our goal.
 This also helps in effective communication between the teams.

-Sprint retrospective stage of the meeting is headed by the scrum master, which is done after the sprint review.
+The sprint retrospective stage of the meeting is headed by the scrum master, which is done after the sprint review.
 The Team discusses what went right, what went wrong, and how to improve in the next sprint.
-This means it gives the look back on past events and ways to improve.
+This means it gives a look back on past events and ways to improve.
 It gives a chance to the team to give feedback to the management on the progress of the project.
 This creates a plan for improvement in the next sprint.

 Artifacts in Scrum Method